-Antique Wooden Butter Print Mold Press 3 Leaf and Acorn Pattern
+Antique Wooden Butter Mold Press 3 Leaf and Acorn Pattern

-Product Description: During the 19th century butter print molds were highly used in farmhouse kitchens to give their butter more of a unique characteristic for their own use and to sell.
-This wooden stamp mold most likely from the mid to late 1800's, is carved with a 3 Leaf and Acorn pattern on a round piece of wood with a plunger.
+Product Description: During the 19th century butter print molds were highly used in farmhouse kitchens to give their butter more of a unique characteristic.
+This wooden stamp mold most likely from the later 1800s, is carved with a three Leaf and Acorn pattern on a round piece of wood with a plunger.
 The exterior case appears to be lathed turned.
 You couldn’t ask for better surface patina on this piece with a mix of brown tones.
 A very nice example of woodenware from the 19th century.

 Note: Please refer to "Condition" for additional information